 Here are a few ways to capitalize on this trend:

-– Catch yourself when you ask, “Is that professional?”
+- Catch yourself when you ask, “Is that professional?”
 This doesn’t mean what it used to mean.
 The professional of yesterday is now thought to be dry and stuffy.
 Communication, both aloud and written, is usually done in a conversational tone.
 Being overdressed is likely to cause more discomfort than being underdressed.
-Being interesting is now just as important as being professional, and being professional has more do with competency than style.
+Being professional has more do with competency and getting the job done right, style and presentation are no longer the key focus in most industries.